Magnesium: Diet

-Spices, nuts, cereals, cocoa and vegetables are good sources of magnesium.
+Nuts, cereals, cocoa and vegetables are good sources of magnesium.
 Green leafy vegetables such as spinach are also rich in magnesium.

 Dietary recommendations

 In the UK, the recommended daily values by the Dietary Reference Intake for magnesium are 300 mg for men and 270 mg for women.

 In the U.S. the Recommended Dietary Allowances (RDAs) are 400 mg for men ages 19–30 and 420 mg for older; for women 310 mg for ages 19–30 and 320 mg for older.

 Supplementation

 Numerous pharmaceutical preparations of magnesium and dietary supplements are available.
 Most people get enough magnesium through a healthy diet, though supplements may help in specific conditions like magnesium deficiency, pregnancy complications, or certain chronic health issues.

 A 2014 literature review found limited evidence supporting oral magnesium supplementation for migraine prevention, suggesting that increasing dietary magnesium intake may be a more effective option for patients open to lifestyle changes.